willyfog766/start-from-scratch-codex/README.md

 The **client** is a React (Vite) frontend that consumes these endpoints to show lists, charts and other visualisations.

+## Requirements
+- Node.js 20.19 or newer.
+Older versions (such as Node 18) will fail to run the Vite dev server with an error similar to `crypto.hash is not a function`.

 ## Installation
 Install dependencies in the repository and in the client: